neulab/ExplainaBoard/docs/add_new_tasks.md

 please add your task to `TaskType` (enum) and the task list `_task_categories`.
 Task names can not contain `space` and different words should be connected using `-`.

-(2) If the format of your task's dataset is not covered by `FileType` in the file:
-`explainaboard/constants.py`, please manually add the new format.
+(2) If the format of your task's dataset is not covered by `FileType` in the file `explainaboard/constants.py`, please manually add the new format (in the case that your task uses a standard format such as tsv, it is not necessary to add a new type).

 For example:
 ```python